-Nine decisions of the Ukrainian authorities made it to the Reform Index’s 201st issue (from March 13 to March 26).
+In issue 208 (issue 201 before the audit) of the Reform Index, 9 decisions of the Ukrainian government have been included for the period from March 13 to March 26.
 The Index scored +1.1, with possible values ranging from -5 to +5.
 In the previous issue, its value was +0.4 points.

 Law on transparency in defense procurement, +2.0 points